-European Commission decided to regulate differently and better supervise all Money Market Funds (MMFs) in Europe, whether UCITS or non UCITS.
+European Commission decided to reform MMF landscape and implement a new regulation for Money Market Funds (MMFs) in Europe even though already regulated by the UCITS/AIFM directive.

-20 July 2017: Entry into force of the MMFR published in the EU Journal Official on 30 June 2017.
+20 July 2017 - Entry into force of the MMFR published in the EU Journal Official on 30 June 2017.